-Christchurch mosque attacks: 51st victim Zekeriya Tuyan died after surgery
+Christchurch mosque attacks: 51st victim dies after surgery

 His mother and father flew from Turkey following the attacks.
 They are believed to be at the hospital where he died, alongside his wife.

-Tuyan died following surgery last night, a Turkish Consulate spokesman told the Herald this morning.
+He died following surgery last night, a Turkish Consulate spokesman told the Herald this morning.

 "We don't have a lot of information," he said, as the matter was in the hands of Christchurch authorities.
-But he said Tuyan "passed over because of the operation last night".
+But he said the shooting victim "passed over because of the operation last night".

-The consulate had sent a team to Christchurch to support his family and help them prepare Tuyan for repatriation to Turkey, he said.
+The consulate had sent a team to Christchurch to support his family and help them prepare the body for repatriation to Turkey, he said.

 Turkey's foreign minister announced the death overnight on Twitter, and it was confirmed by New Zealand police this morning.

-"Unfortunately, we have lost our citizen Zekeriya Tuyan who was seriously wounded in the treacherous terrorist attack in Christchurch, New Zealand," Mevlut Cavusoglu posted.
+"Unfortunately, we have lost our citizen ... who was seriously wounded in the treacherous terrorist attack in Christchurch, New Zealand," Mevlut Cavusoglu posted.

 Police issued a statement saying: "Police wish to extend their condolences to the man's family and loved ones."

-Prime Minister Jacinda Ardern also expressed her "heartfelt condolences" to Tuyan's family, friends and community.
+Prime Minister Jacinda Ardern also expressed her "heartfelt condolences" to the man's family, friends and community.

 "This sad news will be felt across Turkey, as well as New Zealand," she said in a statement.